LefBoutham/fullstackopen-part1/README.md

 # fullstackopen-part1

 Kurssitiedot folder includes exercises 1.1 and 1.2.

-In the last exercise, I've uploaded the whole app.
+Index.js can be found within 'src' directory.